Still spots available for our fall campout Sept 26-28!

 Yes.
 Scouts are asked to attend all pack and den meetings they are able.
 However, if you have to miss a pack meeting, den meeting, or event due to a conflict that is ok!
 Most Scout requirements can be completed at home with an adult's signature.
 The den leader will provide information on how to make up any missing requirements.

 The ideal den size is 6-8 Scouts.
-If a given rank / grade level requires multiple dens, we will next organize dens to group Scouts who go to the same school.
+When a given rank/grade level requires multiple dens, we organize dens to group Scouts who go to the same school.
+There is a lot of flexibility to den assignments as long as your Scout stays in the same rank/grade, so please reach out to the Cubmaster or your den leader to request a switch.

 At this time our dens are mixed-gender ("family dens").
 The Cub Scouts program is equivalent for and welcoming to all genders.